If your friend has:

 - has the means to hurt themselves or someone else (e.g. pills or a weapon)

-- attempted suicide or hurt themselves before
+- had suicidal thoughts or hurt themselves before

 Please get them help immediately!
 Please do one of the following: